 Section 7.100 - Design Standards for Streets

-Detailed construction standards and specifications for state standard streets are contained in the Land Development Standards Manual.
-For Town Streets, the standards of Article 5 of the Huntersville Zoning Ordinance shall control.
+Detailed construction standards and specifications for state standard streets are contained in the Mecklenburg County Land Development Standards Manual.
+For Town Streets, the standards of Article 5 of the Huntersville Zoning Ordinance and the Huntersville Land Development Standards Manual shall control.

 1. On proposed streets, right-of-way must be of sufficient width to accommodate the required cross section.
 However, in no case will the dedicated and/or reserved right-of-way be proposed to be less than the standards below.
 The Town Board, on the advice of the Town Engineer or their designee, may certify that special circumstances exist which make the dedication and/or reservation of the full right-of-way unnecessary or impractical.